Week 2 of the Counting of the Omer - A reflective Study

 The omer count is like an extension of the days of Unleavened Bread as we follow Yeshua’s footsteps to the mountain where we will receive the fullness of Father’s Word and His presence.
 Yeshua separated us from our sin but it is up to each of us to work out our salvation.
 We do this by drawing nearer to His presence and remaining separated from our sin through daily repentance, obedience to His Word and walking in His Pathways of righteousness.

-- Is there chametz you are ignoring in the corners of your house?
+- Is there chametz you are ignoring in the corners of your the rooms of your house?

 - Isn’t it time to sweep it out?